HL7/davinci-epdx/input/pagecontent/provider-access-api.md

 utilizing the [$Davinci-data-export-operation](http://hl7.org/fhir/us/davinci-atr/STU2/OperationDefinition-davinci-data-export.html) operation in the [Da Vinci Member Attribution Implementation Guide](http://hl7.org/fhir/us/davinci-atr/STU2/).

 This IG is not overly prescriptive in how to construct and manage Member Attribution lists.
-Health plans are responsible for managing Member Attribution Lists accoding to their own business rules for determining whether a Provider and Member have an existing, or implending treatment relationship.
+Health plans are responsible for managing Member Attribution Lists according to their own business rules for determining whether a Provider and Member have an existing, or impending treatment relationship.

 This IG recognizes that the healthcare industry is rapidly evolving methods, such as TEFCA, to enable the secure exchange of information between Providers and Payers.
 Incorporating prescriptive definitions for